vitoriabarros132/xai-implementation/README.md

 # |ENG| Brain Tumor Classification using EfficientNet and XAI

 This repository contains the code for an image classification model based on Transfer Learning (using the EfficientNet architecture) designed to classify brain Magnetic Resonance Imaging (MRI) scans.
-The project has a central focus on Explainable AI (XAI), implementing advanced techniques to visually explain the model's decisions and validate its clinical reliability.
+The project has a central focus on Explainable AI (XAI), implementing advanced qualitative and quantitative techniques to visually explain the model's decisions and validate its clinical reliability.

 ## Dataset